AsjadIftikhar/AsjadIftikhar/README.md

 [![Header](https://raw.githubusercontent.com/AsjadIftikhar/AsjadIftikhar/master/background.png "Header")](https://github.com/AsjadIftikhar)

 # Hi there! 👋
-My name is Asjad Iftikhar and I'm a freelance software developer from Pakistan.
-Passionate about making artificial intelligence more accessible to achieve business goals and solving real world problems.
-Currently working on Python, Django Rest and React technologies.
-Always looking for a productive and intellectual conversation.
-Learn to become wise!
+Hey there! 👋 I'm Asjad Iftikhar, a seasoned Software Engineer with a proven track record spanning over 3 years, specializing in Django Rest Framework.

+🚀 My passion lies in crafting cutting-edge APIs that drive tangible results for clients.
+I thrive on tackling complex challenges and transforming them into elegant solutions that propel businesses forward.

+💼 Throughout my journey, I've spearheaded numerous projects leveraging Django Rest Framework.
+From intricate data modeling to seamless API design and integration with diverse third-party services, I've led the charge in delivering robust and scalable solutions.
+My hands-on experience has equipped me with a profound understanding of the nuances involved in building high-performance APIs using Django Rest Framework.

+💬 Collaboration is at the heart of my approach to engineering.
+I deeply engage with clients, working collaboratively to grasp their unique needs and craft tailored solutions that exceed expectations.
+With an unwavering focus on quality and a commitment to delivering on promises, I've earned a reputation as a reliable partner and an authority in my domain.

+👉 If you're seeking to embark on an API-driven journey with Django Rest Framework, let's connect!
+Together, we can explore how I can add value to your project and drive success.

 ### Things you should know

-- 🔭 <b>Currently working on:</b> React.js, Django, Django REST
+- 🔭 <b>Currently working on:</b> Django, Django REST Framework
-- 🌱 <b>Getting better at:</b> React.js, Python
+- 🌱 <b>Getting better at:</b> Engineering and Management
-- 🤔 <b>Exploring:</b> Tailwind CSS, Digital Ocean
+- 🤔 <b>Exploring:</b> React Native, AWS Services
-- ⚗️ <b>Experimenting on:</b> Data Science & Machine Learning Application
+- ⚗️ <b>Experimenting on:</b> React Native, AWS Services
-- 💬 <b>Ask me about:</b> Python, Django
+- 💬 <b>Ask me about:</b> Python, Django, Elastic Search
 - 📫 <b>Reach me out:</b> Shoot a mail at <a href="mailto:iftikharasjad@gmail.com" target="_blank">iftikharasjad@gmail.com</a>

 ### My Tech Stack